Use Create Formula for Document- and Role-Based Access Control

 Four operators are available.

-• AND.
+- AND.
 Boolean operator.
 Used to select two or more field values.
-AND (Val1, Val2, Val3) returns only those documents which have all of these three field values.

-• NOT.
+returns all the documents which have any of these three field values. - NOT.
 Boolean operator.
 Used to exclude documents with specified field values from results.
-NOT (Val1) excludes all the documents with the field value Val1.

-• REGEX.Interpret the field value as a regular expression.
-It is useful when a field is, let's say, view_href and you want to go public with or remove access to URLs from a specific host.
-Or when the field is title and you don't want any document with the word "archived" in it.
+and you want to go public with or remove access to URLs from a specific host.
+Or when the field istitle

 Rules List